-Here's another example I'm sure you're familiar with.
+Here’s another example I’m sure you’re familiar with.
 A tantrum from a child is a tantrum and you must deal with it as that.
 It’s not a “rare and delicate display of future leadership!” as it seems as though doting parents would like to describe it.

 So if you’re guilty of “cute-naming” issues, whether in your business or your life, please stop now!

 Label things as they really are and you will come up with better solutions, and much faster.

 5. Pretending that good-looking and attractive are not important

 Any naturally good-looking woman (or man) knows how this attracts haters like cats to sardines.
 So, when you’re complimented, you play it down with something like “Who?
 Me?
 You must be mistaken!”

 If you’re guilty of this, then stop now.

 You see, there’s a good reason why being attractive matters.
 When you’re a small business owner, whether you like it or not, people make judgments about you and your business success, purely based on how you look.